dib-lab/2020-paper-sourmash-gather/manuscript.md

 **(Provide algorithm here.)**

-This greedy algorithm iteratively subtracts k-mers belonging to the genome that has the highest containment count from the metagenome (ref alg above).
+This greedy algorithm iteratively subtracts k-mers belonging to the genome that has the largest estimated containment from the metagenome (ref alg above).
 This results in a progressive classification of the known k-mers in the metagenome to specific genomes, in rank order of number of contained hashes.[^equivalent]